MaximeCordeil/ImAxes/README.md

 * Included bluetooth serial connectivity for embodied axes from Jim Smiley

 Note that **these changes break almost all existing interactions and brushing capabilities**, including access to the min-max normaliser and range handles.
 All other visualisation functions which leverages the ImAxesRecogniser should still remain functional.

+The changes can be tested directly on your computer with MRTK's input simulation service.
+It is already configured in the *HoloLensScene.unity* scene.
+Instructions on how to use the simulator can be found [here](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/InputSimulation/InputSimulationService.html?q=simulation).

+To build to the HoloLens 2, you can follow [Microsoft's instructions for building an application to the HoloLens 2](https://docs.microsoft.com/en-au/windows/mixed-reality/develop/unity/tutorials/mr-learning-base-02#building-your-application-to-your-hololens-2) after having [installed all the prerequisite tools](https://docs.microsoft.com/en-au/windows/mixed-reality/develop/install-the-tools?tabs=unity).

+That said, I personally find this process to be terribly time consuming and annoying.
+I instead recommend using MRTK's Build Window utility (Mixed Reality Toolkit > Utilities > Build Window) as it allows you to skip using Visual Studio entirely.
+You will need to manually deploy the built Appx file to the HoloLens 2 using the Windows Device Portal however.
+Unfortunately Microsoft doesn't actually have any documentation describing this process, so you will probably need to figure it out yourself.

 >:warning: **END**

 ImAxes is an immersive data visualisation tool for multidimensional data exploration and analysis in virtual reality.